 Park Rangers want you to be happy, and they understand your pet is important to you.
 They are also responsible for more than 816 square miles of park filled with wild animals.

-Due to the number of people traveling with their pets, the National Park Service created a pet policy.
+Due to the number of people traveling with their pets, the National Park Service created a pet policy, which is actually law.
 For the health and safety of all the critters, including yours, laws regulating where your dog can and cannot go are enforced.

 The good news is that dogs are welcome in campgrounds, picnic areas, and along roads inside the park.